lumon-Ind/VMSDK-Labs/LabsDocs/Lab3.md

 ## Keeping your model consistent

 We have, up until now, improved the user experience in terms of the visual aspect.
 We will now add constraints and validations.
-The DSL Tools, as we have seen, generate the metamodel and the designer for us without us having to write the slightest bit of code, and we can go quite far this way.
+The VMSDK wizard, as we have seen, generate the metamodel and the designer for us without us having to write the slightest bit of code, and we can go quite far this way.

-From now on, we are going to tackle the advanced aspects of the DSL Tools, by writing personalized code:
+From now on, we are going to tackle the advanced aspects of the VMSDK, by writing personalized code:

 - For the **constraints** of the model.
 - For **validation** of the model.